Rinchu93/cgal/Guidelines/Source_code_management/Git-FAQ.md

 on the same branch, their next `git-pull` will show *a lot* of conflicts!

-## I want to rename a local branch, without renaming the upstream branch (in cgal-dev)
+## I want to rename a local branch, without renaming the upstream branch (in cgal-public-dev)

 Just do: